Lindbergh kidnapping: Ransom payment

 The ransom was packaged in a wooden box that was custom-made in the hope that it could later be identified.
-The ransom money included a number of gold certificates; since gold certificates were about to be withdrawn from circulation, it was hoped greater attention would be drawn to anyone spending them.
-The bills were not marked but their serial numbers were recorded.
+Along with the usual Federal Reserve Notes, a number of the bills in the ransom were US Gold Certificates; since gold certificates were about to be withdrawn from circulation, it was hoped greater attention would be drawn to anyone who spent the bills or redeemed them for gold coins.
+None of the bills in the ransom were marked but their serial numbers had been recorded.
 Some sources credit this idea to Frank J. Wilson, others to Elmer Lincoln Irey.

 On April 2, Condon was given a note by an intermediary, an unknown cab driver.
 Condon met "John" and told him that they had been able to raise only $50,000.
 The man accepted the money and gave Condon a note saying that the child was in the care of two innocent women.

 Discovery of the body

-On May 12, delivery truck driver Orville Wilson and his assistant William Allen pulled to the side of a road about 4.5 mi south of the Lindbergh home near the hamlet of Mount Rose in neighboring Hopewell Township.
-When Allen went into a grove of trees to urinate, he discovered the body of a toddler.
-The skull was badly fractured and the body decomposed, with evidence of scavenging by animals; there were indications of an attempt at a hasty burial.
+On May 12, a delivery truck driver named Orville Wilson and his assistant William Allen pulled to the side of a road about 4.5 mi south of the Lindbergh home near the hamlet of Mount Rose in neighboring Hopewell Township.
+When Allen went into a grove of trees to urinate, he discovered the decomposed body of a toddler.
+The skull was badly fractured and the body had been scavenged by animals; there were indications of an attempt at a hasty burial.
 Gow identified the baby as the missing infant from the overlapping toes of the right foot and a shirt that she had made.
 It appeared the child had been killed by a blow to the head.
 Lindbergh insisted on cremation.

 In June 1932, officials began to suspect that the crime had been perpetrated by someone the Lindberghs knew.
 Suspicion fell upon Violet Sharpe, a British household servant at the Morrow home who had given contradictory information regarding her whereabouts on the night of the kidnapping.
 It was reported that she appeared nervous and suspicious when questioned.
 She died by suicide on June 10, 1932, by ingesting a silver polish that contained cyanide just before being questioned for the fourth time.
 Her alibi was later confirmed, and police were criticized for heavy-handedness.

-Condon was also questioned by police and his home searched, but nothing suggestive was found.
+Condon was also questioned by police and his home searched, but nothing incriminating was found.
 Charles Lindbergh stood by Condon during this time.